CLARIAH/clariah-plus/shared-development-roadmap/epics/fair-tool-discovery.md

 > Estimate the overall readiness of the implementation(s) for this epic in the frontmatter.
 You may add any additional
 > evaluation here.

-end Q1 2022 - Initial propotype has been delivered
+end Q1 2022 - Initial prototype has been delivered

 ### Context